kschoonmaker32/startup2024/README.md

 - **Persistent Data**: Player scores will be stored in a MongoDB database, allowing them to track their progress and challenge themselves to improve.
 - **User Data**: Secure storage of user credentials and scores, allowing players to view their previous game data.

-### WebSocket (Optional)
+### WebSocket
-- **Single Player**: Since this is a single-player game, WebSocket will be used to display global leaderboard of all registered player's scores.
+- **Single Player**: Player scores will be updated in real time on the global leaderboard, and the leaderboard will be updated to show which player is in the lead.